Danil1310/equation_maths_helper/README.md

     print(equation_answer)

-Output of the solution to the console:
+Output the solution to the console:

     Discriminant: (b ** 2) - 4 * a * c = (-5 ** 2) - 4 * 1 * 6 = 1.
     First root: x1 = (-b - sqrt(d)) / 2 * a = (5 - 1.0) / 2 * 1 = 2.0.